chenxiaoya1990/generate-bar-code/README.md

 * 1.Install and configure Redis on your local machine or use AWS Elasticache Redis.
 * 2.Clone this repository to your local machine.
-* 3.Set up your Spring Boot project with Redis configuration in application.yml.
+* 3.Set up your Spring Boot project with Redis configuration in application.properties.
 * 4.Build and run the Spring Boot application.properties